Develop your career in a vibrant atmosphere

 We also have a PhD and a postdoc committee that aim to represent the interests and well-being of the graduate student and postdoctoral body at our institute.
 Their role is to facilitate communication between the young researchers and the directors of the Max Planck Institute for Biology of Ageing.
 They are also aiming at creating a social and intellectual network among the postdocs and PhD students.
 You can reach both the PhD and postdoc representatives via email.

 Besides, we are always looking for excellent junior and senior scientists motivated in joining our international research community!
 Our working language is English.
 Please take a look at our open positions.
+Internship requests should be submitted directly to a preferred research lab by email only.
+You can follow this link for further information on our research.

 The Max Planck Society (MPG) was awarded the audit certificate of berufundfamilie Service GmbH and the non-profit-making Hertie Foundation for the fourth time in a row on 15 March 2016 (after 2006, 2009 and 2012).
 This award is placed under the patronage of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth and the Federal Minister for Economic Affairs and Energy